 The hatchet is a better option for Bushcraft purposes like splitting and chopping wood than the Tomahawk.

 Using a hatchet is ideal for chopping work it’s ideal for splitting small pieces of firewood and chopping branches off of trees to use that as you’re making a survival shelter in the woods.

 The tomahawk is actually a type of hatchet.
 People usually don’t see the difference between the hatchet and a tomahawk.
-The primary differences between a hatchet and a tomahawk is simply a method in which the head it Is attached.
+The primary differences between a hatchet and a tomahawk are simply a method in which the head is attached.

 It’s safe to describe a tomahawk as being a smaller version of an ax.

 Tomahawks are also known as “Hawks”.
 The tomahawk has a thinner blade in general compared to the hatchet.